manastalukdar/manastalukdar.github.io/website/pages/about/professional-commitments.md

 ### Advisory Roles

+- Mentor/Advisor for startups at [Alchemist Accelerator](https://www.alchemistaccelerator.com), a venture backed accelerator for early-stage startups that monetize from enterprises.
 - Providing general guidance to an early-stage startup working on a Generative AI based product.

 I am open to similar roles.
 For details please see [here](/about/services/).